 As you get stronger, lower the surface until you are able to do them on the floor.

 4. Up-Down Planks

-This is one of my favorite exercises because it works your entire upper body and core.
+This works your entire upper body and core.

-- Start in a high plank position with your feet hip-width and hands directly below your shoulders.
+- Start in a high plank position with your hands shoulder width apart.
+Focus on keeping your shoulders relaxed.

 - Inhale and lower your right forearm to the ground followed by your left forearm so you are in a low plank position.